Varieties of English

 For the past few years we have been undertaking a series of projects to improve our coverage of words and senses from those parts of the world in which English is used most prolifically and distinctively.
 In each of these projects we have formed partnerships with external experts from or in the region.
 Increasingly, terms arising in these varieties will spread internationally.Michael Proffitt, Chief Editor of the OED

 These pages serve as a hub for the content and resources related to varieties of English on the OED site, and provide information on the contributions made by the dictionary’s extensive network of consultants and partner institutions across the globe.
+There is also the opportunity to suggest a World English term for inclusion in the OED.

 Read this OED blog post to learn more about the history of the OED’s coverage of world varieties of English from the 1884 first fascicle to the current edition, and for more information on the dictionary’s current policies and procedures with regard to variation in English.